iamkumaran/eds-react-starter-kit/README.md

 1. pub/sub support to pass data between react app.
 1. i18n support. (refer the sample docs and sheets for reference)
 1. TypeScript to write React components.
 1. Plop is used to generate React base component.
+Supports TypeScript or JavaScript.
+1. Chunk option are enabled, so that `dynamic import` or `React.Lazy` works out of the box.
+1.

 ## Upcoming enhancements
 1. Add Cypress
-1.